thomasabishop/eolas-graph/README.md

 - `eolas-graph.js`
 - `eolas-graph.css`

-These files can then be imported in the `head` section of the index file of the Neuron instance.
-The application will run within the Neuron `index.html` using `<div id="eolas-graph" /> as its entry-point.
+These files can then be imported in the Neuron file`head.html`.
+The graph application will run within the Neuron `index.html` using `<div id="eolas-graph" /> as its entry-point.

-To build the production versions of the application:

 ## Infrastructure

-The JS bundle and CSS for the React frontend and the graph data JSON are stored in an S3 bucket.
+The JS bundle and CSS for the React frontend and the graph data JSON are stored in an AWS S3 bucket.

 Provision of these resources is handled via Terraform and specified in `/terraform/main.tf`.